 After traveling for so long, the feeling of excitement I had when I first left is still inside me every time I move somewhere new.
 I hardly have any money left but I’ve still got more to see, so I’m worrying about all of that when I’m home and I’ve experienced what I want to see.
 I miss you all very much and can’t wait to relive my adventures.

 I’ve got to say though…this is the life!

 Location: Buenos Aires, Argentina

 OK, everyone take a deep breath.
 I made it through the worst of it and I am now recovering on the island of Florianopolis, off the southern coast of Brazil.
-A heavy dose of antibiotics and some mouth wash that would burn a whole in your shoes and I was back on to eating solids in a week (my fingers are still causing some trouble though!).
+A heavy dose of antibiotics and some mouth wash that would burn a hole in your shoes and I was back on to eating solids in a week (my fingers are still causing some trouble though!).

-We headed straight to the beaches of Florianopolis to get some R&R (Al was sick too) and said goodbye to Nappy and Maggie who had been on a shortened month long tour with us from Sydney.
+We headed straight to the beaches of Florianopolis to get some R&R (Al was sick too) and said goodbye to Nappy and Maggie who had been on a shortened month-long tour with us from Sydney.
 Boys, you did your country proud!